quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Path Validation {#migrate-validate}

-Path validation is used by the migrating endpoint to verify reachability of its peer from a new local address.
+Path validation is used by the migrating endpoint to verify reachability of a peer from a new local address.
 Path validation is also used by the peer to verify that the migrating endpoint is able to receive packets sent to that address.
 That is, that the packets received from the migrating endpoint do not carry a spoofed source address.